 - Have no untreated polycystic ovarian disease.

-- Be aware of the consequences of donation (counselling is always given before egg donation to understand the implications of treatment and transfer).
+- Be aware of the consequences of donation (In-house counselling is always advised before egg donation to understand the implications of treatment and transfer).
 Although egg donors may be anonymous to their recipients, the donor conceived child can find out non-identifying information at 16 and identifying information about the donor at the age of 18.

 Egg donation is when donors anonymously give their eggs to a recipient (or recipients) for altruistic reasons.
-They are not paid but can claim for expenses such as child care and travel costs.
-Expenses up to a maximum of £750 are regulated by the Human Fertilisation and Embryology Authority (HFEA).
+Donors are not paid, but upon completion of the programme, they are compensated £750, as authorised by the Human Fertilisation and Embryology Authority (HFEA).
+This is to cover out of pocket expenses such as travel and childcare costs.